glihm/starkli/book/src/cairolang-tutos/starkli-101.md

 ## Declare the new class

-When you develop your own contract, you are generated a new class hash as mentioned earlier.
+When you develop your own contract, you are generating a new class hash as mentioned earlier.
 For this reason, you have to declare the new contract class in order to Starknet to store the code associated with your contract.